 The program seeks to improve port-city integration, creating leisure spaces that will include marine visors and interpretive panels to facilitate the dissemination of marine ecosystems.

 The large-scale implementation of all stages and their follow-up will demonstrate the carbon offset in port infrastructure and the compatibility of port activity with the high quality of the marine ecosystem.

-The project has the participation of many partners that make up a solid structure that provides experience and resources to be able to undertake all the tasks designed: Vigo Port Authority, CIM-Universidade de Vigo, Econcrete, Cardama Shipyard, Technical University of Denmark (DTU) , the Melilla Port Authority and the spin off Blue Structure (University of Vigo).
+The program has the participation of many partners that make up a solid structure that provides experience and resources to be able to undertake all the tasks designed: Vigo Port Authority, CIM-Universidade de Vigo, Econcrete, Cardama Shipyard, Technical University of Denmark (DTU) , the Melilla Port Authority and the spin off Blue Structure (University of Vigo).

-Phase I. PuertAlMar
+Project I. PuertAlMar

 To maximize the increase in biodiversity and carbon sequestration, the researchers use biomimetics, that is, they imitate forms of nature in artificial structures.
 The model used the calcareous alga Lithothamnion corallioides, one of the main Maërl-forming species (benthic community of great ecological richness).

 The project began in 2019 with a pilot study with the stallation of structures under existing piers, designed to maximize the fixation of marine organisms.
 All the experience has been monitored over a year to characterize the attached biological community.
 During the monitoring process, the composition, abundance, diversity, pattern of succession, as well as the functions of the new ecosystem created and its impact on the socio-economic activities of the environment, have been evaluated, in particular, mitigation of climate change through of the development of CO2 sink communities and source of restoring of species of fishing interest.